NINAnor/ecoVAD/README.md

 ## Dataset

-If you want to test our pipeline you do not need any dataset, we provided some demo files on Zenodo at this link: `assets/demo_data` so that you can try the pipeline yourself!
+If you want to test our pipeline you do not need any dataset, we provided some demo files on OSF at this link: https://osf.io/f4mt5/ so that you can try the pipeline yourself!

-:bulb: Note that the ecoVAD's model weights are also on the Zenodo folder and you will need to download it if you wish to use our ecoVAD's model.
+:bulb: **Note that the ecoVAD's model weights are also on the Zenodo folder and you will need to download it if you wish to use our ecoVAD's model.**

 Nevertheless, if you want to train a realistic model from scratch you will need your **own soundscape dataset**, a **human speech dataset** (in our analysis we used [LibriSpeech](https://www.openslr.org/12/)) and a **background noise dataset** (in our analysis we used both [ESC50](https://github.com/karolpiczak/ESC-50) or [BirdCLEF](https://www.imageclef.org/lifeclef/2017/bird)).